filips123/PWAsForFirefox/native/README.md

 ## Description

-The native part is written in Rust and handles the parts that extension won't be able to do.
+The native part is written in Rust and handles the parts that the extension cannot do alone.
 This includes installing Firefox runtime, patching it with the chrome modifications, installing the sites, and launching them.
 Currently, the only way to do this is via the `firefoxpwa` console program, but in the future, it will connect to the extension to make usage easier.

 The native part also contains browser chrome (UI) modifications written in JS and CSS to make the browser work as a standalone PWA: Hiding tab and address bar, re-arranging widgets, handling the site scope, and applying system integration.